VelislavKarastoychev/euriklis-sortlib/README.md

     .on(true, () => console.log(true) )
     .on(false, () => console.log(false))
 ```
 - *SortLib.bucket_sort(array, buckets, sort_mode)* - this method implements the bucket sort algorithm.
 Note that this method is not fast and has worst complexity O(n<sup>2</sup>) and average time complexity O(2 * n + n<sup>2</sup> / k + k), where the k is the number of the buckets.
 The buckets are lists in which the elements of the array have to be passed.
 Note that the number of the buckets can not be higher than the length of the array.
 In the case that the buckets are not declared the method automatically sets this parameter to floor (array.length / 2).
 In the case in which the number of the buckets is bugger than the length of the array, then the buckets will be set to the length of the array.
 It is important that this method can be executed only for number arrays.
-The method is available form version 1.0.3
+The method is available form version 1.0.3 and higher versions.
 ```js
 const validator = require('@euriklis/validator')
 const SortLib = require('@euriklis/sortlib')